Alex Scott (footballer, born 1984): Media career

 Scott has spoken out repeatedly about the sexist abuse she frequently receives on social media because of her role as a football pundit.

 In May 2021, Scott was announced as the new presenter of Football Focus, after Dan Walker's decision to step down.
 In July 2021, Scott was announced as the host of a new BBC daytime quiz show, The Tournament, which began airing in November.
 That same month (July), Scott was announced as a commentator for the EA Sports game FIFA 22.
-She was a main presenter for the BBC's coverage of the 2020 Olympic Games alongside Clare Balding.
+She was a main presenter for the BBC's coverage of the 2020 Summer Olympics, alongside Clare Balding, presenting coverage of the Opening and Closing ceremonies and a nightly highlights show.

-Scott participated in the ancestry research programme Who Do You Think You Are?, which aired from October 2021 onwards.
+Scott participated in the eighteenth series of the ancestry research programme Who Do You Think You Are?; her episode aired on 26 October 2021.

-Her autobiography How (Not) To Be Strong was published on 29 September 2022.

-Shortly after 7 European national football associations announced that they were asking their captains not to wear the pro-LGBTQ+ OneLove armband at the 2022 FIFA World Cup, due to a threat of sporting sanctions from FIFA, Scott wore the armband while reporting on the England vs Iran match on 21 November.
+Shortly after seven European national football associations announced that they were asking their captains not to wear the pro-LGBTQ+ OneLove armband at the 2022 FIFA World Cup, due to a threat of sporting sanctions from FIFA, Scott wore the armband while reporting on the England–Iran match on 21 November.

-On 10 March 2023, following the suspension of Gary Lineker as the host of Match of the Day for allegedly breaching BBC impartiality rules by criticising the government's asylum policy on Twitter, Scott sent a Bernie Sanders meme "nah not me" to indicate she would not present the following episode of the show in solidarity with Lineker.
+On 10 March 2023, following the suspension of Gary Lineker as the host of Match of the Day for allegedly breaching BBC impartiality rules by criticising the government's asylum policy on Twitter, Scott sent a Bernie Sanders meme titled "nah not me" to indicate she would not present the following episode of the show in solidarity with Lineker.

+In June 2023, Scott was featured in the national ad for messaging platform WhatsApp.
+In the campaign titled A Private Message, Scott starred opposite Ted Lasso actor Karen Johal.
+WhatsApp used Scott to help promote their new secure messaging services.

+In November 2025, it was confirmed that Scott would be participating in series 25 of I'm a Celebrity...Get Me Out of Here!.

 Personal life

 In 2011, Scott founded the Alex Scott Academy in partnership with Kingston College and Puma, for female footballers aged 16–19 years.
 This represented the first such academy in the UK and was intended to highlight the growth of the women's game.

+While playing for Arsenal, Scott completed a degree in Professional Sports Writing and Broadcasting at Staffordshire University.
+She received an honorary doctorate from the University of Hertfordshire in 2021, and an honorary fellowship from the Queen Mary University of London.